 For her future co-op at Northeastern, Abrielle wants to work in clinical psychology, either through research or in a healthcare setting.

 Abrielle knows that her career path will uplift and strengthen the Black community.
-Her career interests include neuropsychology cognitive behavioral therapy, addiction, and adolescent clinical psychology.
+Her career interests are neuropsychology, cognitive decline, psychotherapy, and cognitive behavioral therapy.

 “It is one of the greatest misconceptions in academic spaces that African American studies degrees don’t hold much weight.
 These programs are worthwhile, particularly for non-Black individuals, because they allow you to see outside of yourself and glimpse into the lives of other people and communities.
 To be able to take an academic and informed point of view on someone’s condition is necessary for any career path you choose.
 Moreover, unlearning engrained belief systems and world views is just as important as learning is in both academic and works settings–lives depend on it.”

 More Student Paths